Anyte: Life

 No reliable information about Anyte's life survives, and she can only be approximately dated by the style of her work.
 Based on this, and on possible imitations of her works in the second half of the third century BC, she is generally thought to have been active around 300 BC.
 According to Julius Pollux, writing in the second century AD, she was from Tegea in Arcadia.
 An alternative tradition, recorded in the Greek Anthology, claimed that Anyte was from Mytilene on Lesbos.
 Anyte's use of a Doric dialect, and mentions in her poem of Tegea and the Arcadian god Pan, suggest that a Tegean origin is more likely, though Pollux may have simply assumed this on the basis of Anyte's mention of Tegea.
 The story of a Lesbian origin was likely a later invention to link Anyte to Sappho.

 Only one story about Anyte's life is preserved.
 Pausanias claims that she was once visited by the god Asclepius while she was asleep, and told to go to Naupactus to visit a certain blind man there.
 On doing so, the man was cured, and he built a temple to Asclepius.
+Marilyn B. Skinner suggests that Anyte in fact wrote a hymn to Asclepius, and that Pausanias' anecdote is a "garbled testimony" of that poem.
 Though little is known about Anyte's life, more of her poetry survives than any other ancient Greek woman, with the exception of Sappho.